opencv/opencv/doc/tutorials/introduction/android_binary_package/dev_with_OCV_on_Android.markdown

     ![](images/add_module_3.png)

 8. Before using any OpenCV function you have to load the library first.
 If you application includes other OpenCV-dependent native libraries you should load them ***after*** OpenCV initialization.
-    Library is loaded at app start:
+    Add the folowing code to load the library at app start:
     @snippet samples/android/tutorial-1-camerapreview/src/org/opencv/samples/tutorial1/Tutorial1Activity.java ocv_loader_init
     Like this:
     ![](images/sample_code.png)